 Take a moment to put Diallo’s situation in perspective.
 A young man who left his home country with the hope of making a better life for himself and his family.
 He was able to find an entry level job in the retail industry where he worked hard, and without complaint despite the physical labor and having to deal with rude customers, all the while with the goal of becoming a supervisor and working his way up in the world.
 All Diallo truly wanted was to live the American dream, only to have his team leaders laugh in his face, and eventually find a reason to terminate him.
 That sure makes my blood boil!

 If you feel that your employer is discriminating against you based on your national origin (Mexican, Puerto Rican, Palestinian, Syrian, Asian, Indian, Russian or even American), you may have a legal claim.
-To find out if you have a legal claim for national origin discrimination, your best option is to call the right attorney Call our Cleveland attorneys at (216) 291-4744.
-Call our Cincinnati attorneys at (513) 818-3688.
-Call our Columbus attorneys at (614) 335-4685.
-Call our Call our Toledo attorneys at (419) 960-5926 to schedule a free and confidential consultation at one of our offices in Cleveland, Columbus, Cincinnati, Toledo, and throughout Ohio.
-At The Spitz Law Firm, you will meet with a national origin discrimination attorney, who will be able to tell you what your legal rights are and the best way to protect them.
+To find out if you have a legal claim for national origin discrimination, your best option is to call the right attorney Call our office at 866-797-6040 to schedule a free and confidential consultation at one of our offices in Cleveland, Columbus, Cincinnati, Toledo, and throughout Ohio.
+At Spitz, The Employee’s Law Firm, you will meet with a national origin discrimination attorney, who will be able to tell you what your legal rights are and the best way to protect them.

 The materials available at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “How do I sue my employer for wrongful termination?”, “What should I do if I was fired today because of my national origin?”, “Can my boss discriminate against me because I’m (Mexican, Puerto Rican, Russian, Chinese, Syrian, Japanese, Asian)?” or “I was fired because of my accent.
 What can I do?”, it would be best for to contact an Ohio attorney to obtain advice with respect to any particular religious discrimination or other employment law issue or problem.